corda/corda/docs/source/tutorial-test-dsl.rst

         }

-In this example we declare that ``ALICE`` has a $900 but we don't care where from.
+In this example we declare that ``ALICE`` has $900 but we don't care where from.
 For this we can use ``unverifiedTransaction``.
 Note how we don't need to specify ``this.verifies()``.

 Notice that we labelled output with ``"alice's $900"``, also in transaction named ``"Issuance"``